wapinfotech/Wap-notes/Tasks/MovieCards(IMDB).md

 3. **Understand the API Response:**
    - Review the data structure returned by the API to identify the relevant fields for displaying movie details.
+   - For reference to the API, you can visit [this link](https://rapidapi.com/rapihub-rapihub-default/api/imdb-top-100-movies/playground/apiendpoint_e356f09e-d37e-4eab-b36b-28ed1e4f95e2).

 4. **Create the Movie Cards UI:**
    - Design a card component that displays the movie's title, poster, release year, and any other relevant information.